po1sigala/live/01-Class-Content/08-Project-1-Contd/02-Homework/README.md

 If you are a job-seeking student, then getting yourself marked as employer-ready is an important step to take because you'll get:

-- added to our employer referral list where we'll help match you with employers for interviews
+* added to our employer referral list where we'll help match you with employers for int`erviews

-- exclusive access to workshops for employer-ready students
+* exclusive access to workshops for employer-ready students

-- a statistically higher success rate in your job search
+* a statistically higher success rate in your job search

 So if you are going to be looking for a job at the end of bootcamp, go ahead and submit these updated items to your Career Materials Advisor (formerly, Profile Coach) via BootcampSpot.